mozilla/testpilot/docs/development/deployment.md

 ## Verify Production ##

 Softvision will verify production for us, and report any bugs on Tuesday.

+Once we have verified production, update the "testpilot.firefox.com (production)" GA account with an annotation including sprint information.
+Example: "Sprint-12 Pushed to Prod" Oct.
+25th.

+Close deployment issue, and give it a `qa:verified` label.

 ## Rolling Back/Forward Process ##